They say life began from clay...

-These works mark my personal tribute to functionality in conceptual artmaking, where “objects” hold a “purpose” aside from their “beauty”.
+These pieces mark my personal tribute to functionality in conceptual artmaking, where “objects” hold a “purpose” aside from their “beauty”.
 Much of what humanity struggles with is an inability to detach reality from an algorithmically manufactured pseudo-life, and a chronically passive existence that relies on external inspiration to be moved enough to act against the mundane.
-Growing up on the ranch, I think, reflexively taught me to be disgusted by such mindlessness, the lesson of animals and their short little lives really taught me that output and utility are not markers of fulfilment, effort and mindfulness, however, absolutely are.
+Growing up on the ranch, I think, reflexively taught me to be disgusted by such mindlessness, the lesson of animals and their short little lives taught me that output and utility are not markers of fulfilment, but effort and mindfulness are.
 The modern inclination towards minimal effort and maximum output has inspired me to resist over-refinement while creating something that works well, structurally and conceptually.

 My work is the result of my own balance of discipline and spontaneity, and my path to relearning what my childhood self saw on the ranch to fall in love with nature this much.